shubhamsaurav743/PetShopManagementSystem/README.md

 # PetShopManagementSystem
-This repository is used to store data Pet Shop.
+This repository is used to store data about Pet Shop.